papiodesu/leptos_book/src/view/06_control_flow.md

 return different types from different branches of a condition in Rust.
 There are two ways to get yourself out of this situation:

-1. Use the enum 「Either」 (and 「EitherOf3」, 「EitherOf4」, etc.) to convert the different types to the same type.
+1. Use the enum "Either」 (and 「EitherOf3」, 「EitherOf4", etc.) to convert the different types to the same type.
-2. Use 「.into_any()」 to convert multiple types into one typed-erased 「AnyView」.
+2. Use ".into_any()」 to convert multiple types into one typed-erased 「AnyView".

 Here’s the same example, with the conversion added: